IT0003-HSC-A.01 Information Security Roles and Responsibilities

 Practice

-1. In addition to the responsibilities outlined in GP-001-UTHSC Information Security Program, the UTHSC Information Security Program identifies the following Roles and Responsibilities:
+1. In addition to the responsibilities outlined in IT0003-HSC-A-UTHSC Information Security Program Strategy, the UTHSC Information Security Program identifies the following Roles and Responsibilities:

 2. Develop, implement, and maintain information security standards, practices, and procedures